terryaney/KatApp.Provider/katapp documentation.md

 </ul>
 ```

-See [View and Template Expressions](#View-and-Template-Expressions) for information on how to use simple and complex expressions to determine visibility.

 ## rbl-disabled Attribute Details
 The `rbl-disabled` attribute has all the same 'selector' capabilities described in [KatApp Selectors](#KatApp-Selectors).
 Once a `value` is selected from a specified selector (or `rbl-disabled` as default table if only ID is provided), a boolean 'falsey' logic is applied against the value.

 An element will be disabled if the value is `1` or `true`.
+If using KatApp Selectors, and *not* expressions, a bang (`!`) can precede the selector to reverse the logic.
+See [View and Template Expressions](#View-and-Template-Expressions) for information on how to use simple and complex expressions to determine the enabled value.

 Additionally, the `exists()` and `!exists()` functions can be used.
 See [exists and !exists Functions](#exists-and-!exists-Functions) for more information.